Career

 With the advent of new technologies, online entrepreneurs have more sophisticated and customer-friendly ways of selling their products than ever before.
 In contrast to traditional sales, new business models allow entrepreneurs to outsource the procurement, storing, and shipping of products through a third party.

 A drop shipper is a business or individual that sells products online without having a physical inventory or stock on hand.
 Dropshipping is a retail business whereby a customer buys the product using the fulfilment logistics method from a third party.
 In this scheme, a wholesaler or manufacturer usually acts as a middleman between the seller and the buyer.
-The most famous example of drop shipping is Amazon FBA (abbreviation for 'Fulfilment by Amazon').
-This company uses this dropshipping model to promote and provide an online storefront.
+The most famous example of drop shipping is Amazon FBA (abbreviation for 'Fulfilment' by Amazon).
+This company uses this drop shipping model to promote and provide an online storefront.
 Despite the competitive nature of the field, it is accessible to anyone with resources and connections with different parties (sellers, manufacturers, wholesalers).

-eSports specialist
+5. eSports specialist

 E-sports are becoming a part of the school or university curriculum, inviting not just games but also those who want to enter management, coaching, streaming, podcasting, or research roles.

-Common jobs in eSports include:
+Examples of jobs in eSports include:

 Professional player (£16k-£62k): works in a team to compete in the tournaments;